The Economics of Social Data: Appendix A

 \begin{proof}[Proof of Proposition \ref{gs}] We first consider the case where the intermediary anonymizes all data, including the group identities.
-Similar to the result in Lemma \ref {lemm_sym_est}, we know the producer will offer one price to all consumers on the path of play,
+Similar to the result in Lemma \ref {lemm_sym_est} (A.2 in the latest draft), we know that the producer offers one price to all consumers on the path of play,

 Denoting $N=\Sigma _{j}N_{j}$, we have

 Therefore we obtain an upper bound on the revenue per capita